-TOF-1 Management Responsibility
+TOF-1: Management Responsibility

-Req. # Requirement DOC MAN Procedure Verification Corrective Action TOF-1.1 Operation has current copies of the Commodity Specific Food Safety Guidelines for the Fresh Tomato Supply Chain, Food Safety Programs and Auditing Protocol for the Fresh Tomato Supply Chain, the relevant Harmonized Food Safety Standard, and additional food safety documents as required by state and/or federal regulation.
-R • Operation has a current copy of the Guidelines, this audit document and all other required documents.
-Auditor observes the current copies at the operation.
-Operation obtains current copies.
+TOF-1.1 Operation has current copies of the Commodity Specific Food Safety Guidelines for the R • Operation has a current copy of the Guidelines, this audit document and all Auditor observes the Operation obtains Fresh Tomato Supply Chain, Food Safety Programs and Auditing Protocol for the Fresh Tomato Supply Chain, the relevant Harmonized Food Safety Standard, and additional food safety documents as required by state other required documents. current copies at the operation. current copies.